elchung/elchung-infra/README.md

 Infrastructure setup using CDK to deploy resources for hosting elchung.com.
 Only manual step was certificate creation as cdk was having issues creating + verifying using DNS when manual creation would instantly verify

+I alos had to manually create an A record alias with cloudfront distribution

 ## Useful commands

 * `npm run build`   compile typescript to js